mwdata-science/website/content/_index.md

 #### Updates

+📢 **August 24th 2021** - Python Week of Code program  📢

+The headlines of the program for the Python Week of Code have been decided and are announced further down and in our [Call for Partipation](/cfp/).
+Everything is well underway.
+If you have any questions, don't hesitate to reach out!

 📢 **July 30th 2021** - Registration (Week 1) for Python Week of Code <strong>OPEN</strong> 📢

 We are happy to announce that the registration for Python Week of Code is open, following the conclusion of the registration for Week 2.